-1.1 Pursuant to Section 4O of the Air Navigation Act (as amended 2014) that requires a responsible person to report certain safety matters, Regulation 50 of ANR-91 requires the operator of a Singapore aircraft to make such reports for the safety matters listed in the Third Schedule of ANR-91.
-The Third Schedule of ANR-91 also sets out the timeline that reports shall be made.

-Note: The operator is also required to report on the safety matters listed in Chapter 4.9 of the Singapore Airworthiness Requirements.

-- 1.2 RSM is one of the safety data sources that are used in safety performance monitoring.
-It is imperative that the operator reports any incident that meets the description of the RSM in the Third Schedule of ANR 91, including such an incident that the operator has assessed to have no undesirable safety outcome. - 1.3 Notwithstanding the list in the Third Schedule, the operator should report any incident which is deemed to be related to or has the potential of affecting its flight safety.
-This will provide CAAS the data it needs to trend, analyse and identify impending safety issues and emerging risks. - 1.4 These reports received by CAAS will be uploaded into the SAIRS by CAAS to manage the RSM.
+- 1.1 Pursuant to Section 29 of the Air Navigation Act 1966 that requires a responsible person to report certain safety matters, Regulation 50 of ANR-91 requires a responsible person, identified as either the Singapore operator in the case of an aircraft operated by a Singapore operator, or the pilot-in-command in any other case involving a Singapore registered aircraft, to make such reports for the safety matters listed in the Third Schedule of ANR-91.
+The Third Schedule of ANR-91 also sets out the timeline that reports shall be made. - 1.2 RSMs are one of the safety data sources that are used in safety performance monitoring.
+It is imperative that the operator reports any incident that meets the description of the RSM in the Third Schedule of ANR 91, including such an incident that the operator has assessed to have no undesirable safety outcome. - 1.3 Notwithstanding the list in the Third Schedule, the responsible person should report any incident which is deemed to be related to or has the potential to affect its flight safety.
+This will provide CAAS with the data it needs to trend, analyse and identify impending safety issues and emerging risks. - 1.4 These reports received by CAAS will be uploaded into the SAIRS2 by CAAS to manage the RSM.
 It is based on the ECCAIRS software and the data is in the format aligned with ICAO taxonomy.
-CAAS makes use of the SAIRS to collate, analyse and monitor the safety trends of the Singapore aviation industry. - 1.5 This AC provides examples and elaborate on some common incidents that are reportable.
+CAAS makes use of the SAIRS to collate, analyse and monitor the safety trends of the Singapore aviation industry. - 1.5 This AC provides examples and elaborates on some common incidents that are reportable.
 It also specifies the reporting and investigation processes.